Home

 Photo by Aziz Acharki on Unsplash

 Andover Neighbourcare is a local charity providing a wealth of services to the local and wider community.We offer help with Transport, Shopping, Cleaning, Gardening, Relieving carers and much much more.
 More information about Andover Neighbourcare, our staff, volunteers, services, members and community shop can be found by simply clicking the relevant button in the menu on the top of this page.
-MEMBERSHIP SCHEME Our membership scheme cost just £30 per year or £60 per year for couples.
-Membership benefits include up to date information with what's happening at Andover Neighbourcare, parties, events and reduced rates on Mini Bus fares.
+MEMBERSHIP SCHEME - Our membership scheme cost just £35 a year per person.
+Membership benefits include up to date information with what's happening at Andover Neighbourcare, parties, events and Mini Bus Trips.
 Please use the contact form to register your interest, pop in to the offices or call 01264 404142.

 If you would like to contact us please fill in the form below.